 Since that time Franklin has wasted little time making his mark at New Mexico and achieved many of the goals he laid out in his hiring.

-In 2008 the United States Track & Field and Cross Country Association created a "Program of the Year" award to honor those teams who succeeded in all three sports--cross country, indoor track & field, outdoor track & field--on a yearly basis at the NCAA Championships.
-Since the awards inception New Mexico has made the list four times on the men's side and once on the women's side.
-In fact, New Mexico is one of only three schools to to finish in the final standings each of the last four years, joining Texas and five-time recipient Florida State.
-UNM is also one of just six institutions (including Florida State, Texas, Oregon, Stanford and BYU) to have placed in the final standings at least four times.
+In 2008 the United States Track & Field and Cross Country Association created a "Program of the Year" award to honor those teams who succeeded in all three sports — cross country, indoor track & field, outdoor track & field — on a yearly basis at the NCAA Championships.
+Since the awards inception New Mexico has made the list five times on the men's side and once on the women's side.
+In fact, New Mexico is one of only two schools to to finish in the final standings each of the last five years, joining Texas.
+UNM is also one of just six institutions (including Florida State, Texas, Oregon, Stanford and BYU) to have placed in the final standings at least five times.

 In the fall, 2012 the Lobo men and women continued their mastery of the Mountain West as both teams captured another pair of conference championship, making it five straight for the women and four-in-a-row for the men.
 The Lobos also had the top individual finishers for the second consecutive year as Lacey Oeding won the women's crown and Luke Caldwell claimed the men's.
 Franklin also received another round of Coach of the Year honors for both the men and the women.
 At the NCAA Regional Championships, both teams qualified for the NCAAs with top-four regional finishes, which propelled the women to another top-10 finish at the NCAA finals where Josephine Moultrie and Caldwell earned All-American honors.